pranai1/rainbow-song/README.md

 # rainbow-song
-a song about rainbows in the key of C major the song is a happy song
+a song about rainbows
+by pranai teja